BID Ambassador Helps Save the Life of Woman Who Blacked Out in Her Car

 Karen Dial, President of the BID and H.B.
 Drollinger Co., championed the program, which began last summer to provide an added level of safety and to help customers feel more comfortable when shopping in the area, and Duckworth said, “The incident with Peggy Bierke underscores the wisdom of her guidance for a bicycle ambassador.”

 “It means that there is another set of eyes watching our business district,” he said.
-“Steve is looking out for situations like this as well as other potential issues such as maintenance needs and lost shoppers – anything our ambassador can do to help.
+“Steve is looking out for situations like this as well as other potential issues such as cleanup needs and lost shoppers – anything our ambassador can do to help.
 We want him to take the initiative and do just that.”

 The BID contracts with City National Security Services to provide the ambassador for the area, and City National’s Chief Operating Officer Cedric Sutherland said he is proud of the actions Rhodes took that day.